 In the second cycle of child protection inspections all Local Authority areas have now been inspected.
 All but two had positive inspection reports.
 This shows an increase in the number of positive inspection reports.

-The data for this table is available at the bottom of the page
+The data is available at the bottom of the page.

 As the second child protection inspection cycle is now completed, no further updates will be made to this indicator using the current methodology.
 A new methodology for this indicator is currently being developed and will be introduced in 2013.